 Your child will be highly supported by school throughout every transition process regardless of need.
 The Early Years Teachers arrange parent/carer meetings for those children starting in Reception.
 They also visit pre-school settings for any child joining the school in this class.
+The Nursery Manager will also arrange parent / carer meetings for those children starting in the Nursery.
 For those children with special educational needs and or a disability, the school will meet with everyone involved in supporting the child, including parents, external agencies and where required the new teacher or educational setting to ensure that transition is as smooth as possible.
 For some individuals, extra visits to a new class with a trusted adult and /or visual supports such as Social Stories/Photographs etc. may be used.
 Where a child is transferring to a secondary setting, they are able to undertake extra transition days to allow them to become more familiar with the environment.
 All Year 6 children are invited to transition days to their chosen secondary school.
 The Year 6 teacher and SENDCo will meet with key members of staff from the secondary school including the SENDCo to ensure that the needs of children are discussed and understood.
 Any SEND and Safeguarding paperwork is sent to the next school placement or setting.